scottie-l/reading-notes/reading-notes-301/class-11.md

 5. What is a NoSQL database?
 They use a collection (like a table).

-6. Howo does it work?
+6. How does it work?
 Each collection has documents, or rows in table and don't use a structured schema.

 7. What is inside of a Mongo database?
 Documents.